Sacha Fenestraz: 2022–23 season

 Fenestraz at the 2023 Berlin ePrix.

-Fenestraz entered into Formula E on a full-time basis for the 2023 season, partnering Norman Nato at Nissan.
+Fenestraz entered Formula E on a full-time basis in the 2022–23 season, partnering Norman Nato at Nissan.
 The year began promisingly, with the Frenchman getting into the knockout stage of qualifying for the season-opening Mexico City ePrix, although he would fall back during the race.
 At the next event in Diriyah, Fenestraz scored his first points in the series with an eighth place in the second race, which he stated he was "pleased" about.
 The French driver qualified in fourth for the Hyderabad ePrix two weeks later, but would miss out on a chance at points after becoming stuck between the two Jaguar Racing cars, which had crashed just in front of Fenestraz.
 During the following round in Cape Town, Fenestraz took his maiden pole position in the series, beating Maximilian Günther in the final stage and setting the fastest ever Formula E lap in the process.
 During the race however, Fenestraz fell down to third before being collided into by Nick Cassidy on the final lap, hitting the barriers which would result in a 14th-placed finish.
-At the Monaco ePrix, Fenastraz initially took pole position but was later demoted to second position for exceeding his power limit in his final run.
+At the Monaco ePrix, Fenestraz initially took pole position but was later demoted to second position for exceeding his power limit in his final run.
+Fenestraz ended the season 16th in the standings, six spots behind teammate Nato.